a-rosenberg/cookbook/recipes/oyster-sauce-bok-choy.md

 1. Drizzle the sauce over the bok choy and serve.

 ### notes
 Reminds me of the chinese brocolli in oyster sauce at Woody's Wings and Things.
+Maybe combine with mushrooms to make a meal over rice?